-(1) We have also agreed to issue warrants to MDB in connection with this offering and agreed to reimburse the underwriters for certain expenses incurred by them.
-See "Underwriting (Conflicts of Interest)" for a description of compensation payable to the underwriters.

-(2) Does not include a non-accountable expense allowance equal to 0.45% of gross proceeds payable to MDB and \$275,000 payable to Felt to serve as the qualified independent underwriter.
-See "Underwriting" for a description of compensation payable to the underwriters.
-(2) We estimate the total expenses of this offering, excluding the underwriting commissions, will be \$750,000.
-Because this is a best efforts

-(2) We estimate the total expenses of this offering, excluding the underwriting commissions, will be \$/50,000.
-Because this is a best effort offering, the actual public offering amount, underwriting commissions and proceeds to us are not presently determinable and may be substantially less than the total maximum offering set forth above.
+- (1) We have also agreed to issue warrants to MDB in connection with this offering and agreed to reimburse the underwriters for certain expenses incurred by them.
+See "Underwriting (Conflicts of Interest)" for a description of compensation payable to the underwriters. - (2) Does not include a non-accountable expense allowance equal to 0.45% of gross proceeds payable to MDB and \$275,000 payable to Feltl to serve as the qualified independent underwriter.
+See "Underwriting" for a description of compensation payable to the underwriters. - (2) We estimate the total expenses of this offering, excluding the underwriting commissions, will be \$750,000.
+Because this is a best efforts offering, the actual public offering amount, underwriting commissions and proceeds to us are not presently determinable and may be substantially less than the total maximum offering set forth above.

 In connection with this offering, we have also agreed to issue to MDB a warrant to purchase shares of our common stock in an amount up to 10% of the shares of common stock sold in the public offering, with an exercise price equal to 125% of the per-share public offering price.
-Because MDB and its associated persons, certain of whom are our officers and directors, collectively, beneficially hold 2,233,000 shares of our common stock, representing 21.0% of the outstanding shares prior to this offering, MDB is deemed to be an affiliate of the Company and to have a "conflict of interest" under Rule 5121 of Financial Industry Regulatory Authority Inc. Accordingly, Felt has agreed to act as a "qualified independent underwriter," within the meaning of Rule 5121 in connection with this offering.
-In its role as a qualified independent underwriter, Felt has participated in the preparation of the registration statement and the prospectus and has exercised the usual standards of due diligence with respect thereto.
+Because MDB and its associated persons, certain of whom are our officers and directors, collectively, beneficially hold 2,233,000 shares of our common stock, representing 21.0% of the outstanding shares prior to this offering, MDB is deemed to be an affiliate of the Company and to have a "conflict of interest" under Rule 5121 of Financial Industry Regulatory Authority Inc. Accordingly, Feltl has agreed to act as a "qualified independent underwriter," within the meaning of Rule 5121 in connection with this offering.
+In its role as a qualified independent underwriter, Feltl has participated in the preparation of the registration statement and the prospectus and has exercised the usual standards of due diligence with respect thereto.
 For a more complete discussion of the role and compensation of the underwriters, please see the section of this prospectus titled "Underwriting (Conflicts of Interest)."